 3. Touch Her Regularly

 This is similar to the last point.
 Touching her early and often warms her up.
 I try to touch my wife in some way every time I’m in her vicinity.
-When she’s at the kitchen sink I’ll give her a ten-second neck massage.
-If I need her attention I’ll touch her hand.
-When opening a door for her I’ll put my hand on the small of her back as passes through.
+When she’s at the kitchen sink, I’ll give her a ten-second neck massage.
+If I need her attention, I’ll touch her hand.
+When opening a door for her, I’ll put my hand on the small of her back as she passes through.
 These little touches are physical connection points that build trust and encourage vulnerability.
 It opens the door to a deeper level of physical affection and perhaps the willingness to explore more types.
 This brings me to my next point.

 4. Change Things Up

 Many couples get into a rut because they are bored of doing the same thing.
 For some, it can be like playing the same song over and over again.
 You’ll never get out of a rut doing the same things.
 Have a discussion about trying something new.
 This comes back to the first point.
 You have to be willing to be honest with one another about what you’d like to try.

 Being healthy and in shape will make both of you feel better physically and make you feel more attractive.
 On top of that, it will lift your spirits.
 When you are both in a more positive mindset it’s a lot easier to feel passion.
 A body in motion tends to stay in motion.
 Get the blood moving by working out together and see what develops from there.